Dip (exercise): Variation

 Usually dips are done on a dip bar, with the exerciser's hands supporting their entire body weight.
 For added resistance, weights can be added by use of a dip belt, weighted vest, or by wearing a backpack with weights in it.
 A dumbbell may also be held between the knees or ankles.
 For less resistance, an assisted dip/pull-up machine can be used which reduces the force necessary for the exerciser to elevate their body by use of a counterweight.
 One may also use resistance bands hooked under their feet to help if they lack the strength to properly perform a dip.

 Another variation of the dip is done on gymnastic rings.
-Similar to a bar dip, the exerciser hand's grasps the rings, supporting their entire body weight.
+Similar to a bar dip, the exerciser's hands grasp the rings, supporting their entire bodyweight.
 The unsteady nature of the rings adds additional challenge, although there are variations to make the exercise easier.

 In the absence of equipment, a lighter variation of the dip can be performed called the "Bench Dip".
 The hands are placed on one bench directly underneath the shoulders or on two parallel benches.
 The legs are straightened and positioned horizontally; the feet rest on another bench in front of the exerciser.
 This variation trains the upper body muscles in a similar though not exact manner as the normal dip, whilst reducing the total weight lifted by a significant amount.
 This exercise can be done also off of the edge of a sofa, a kitchen counter, or any surface that supports the lifter.
 It should be done under control.